NavneetNayak/cgc/README.md

 # cgc
-A Garbage Collector Written In C
+A Garbage Collector Written In C.
+Custom Allocator, requests memory in pages, merges blocks when deallocating to reduce fragmentation of heap.

 - [x] Memory allocation
 - [x] Memory deallocation with merging of memory